thundergnat/X11-libxdo/README.md

 ##### method .activate-window( $window )

 Activate a window.
-This is generally a better choice than xdo_focus_window for a variety of reasons, but it requires window manager support:
+This is generally a better choice than .focus_window for a variety of reasons, but it requires window manager support.

   * If the window is on another desktop, that desktop is switched to.